-We've created a Google Sheet to enable ride sharing between participants.
+For each event we publish a Google Sheet (right here) to enable ride sharing between participants.
 It's more fun, better for the environment and you can share the fuel costs.
-Have a look at the sheet.

 Oh, it's amazing!
 You can find photos of the beautiful festival grounds here.

 The weeks start and end on Saturday.
-You're welcome on the festival grounds on the 3rd of July 2021 as of 14:00 (or earlier if you join the shuttle bus).
-You're advised to arrive before 17:00 if possible, so you have time to set up your tent, eat and join the opening ceremony at 19:30.
+For the Summer Festivals, you're welcome on the festival grounds on Saturday as of 14:00 (or earlier if you join the shuttle bus).
+You're advised to arrive before 16:00 if possible, so you have time to set up your tent, eat and join the opening ceremony at 19:30.
 Attending the opening ceremony is highly recommended as it sets the foundation for the week.

 The closing ceremony takes place on Friday.
 On Saturday you're asked to help us take down the terrain.
 Doing so is a great starting point for integrating your experience and transitioning back to the default world.
 And there's a bonus: you can stay one night longer on the terrain.
 If you're not helping to take down the terrain, you need to leave before 10AM.

 The earlier you buy a ticket, the more you support the creation of the event and the less you pay.